 Among the literary luminaries who have visited the Southampton Writers Conference

-since its founding in 1976 are Joyce Carol Oates, E.L.
-Doctorow, Elizabeth Strout,
+since its founding in 1976 are Joyce Carol Oates, James Baldwin, E.L.
+Doctorow, Elizabeth

 and Roger Rosenblatt have been joined by such luminaries as Vijay Seshadri, Natalie

-Diaz, Sharon Olds, Lauren Groff, Brit Bennett and Marisa Silver.
+Diaz, Sharon Olds, Lauren Groff, Brit Bennett, Marisa Silver, Alexander Chee, and

 Creative writing on the ocean view campus of Stony Brook Southampton has a long and